-There’s one concept that most parents can agree upon, no matter their political leanings.
-We want our children to succeed academically.
+We all want our children to succeed academically.
 Research shows that parental involvement directly and positively impacts academic success.
 What has not been clearly defined is what does this parental involvement look like and how much is enough or too much?

 Parental involvement can take many forms depending upon a wide range of variables.
 What is, I believe, non-negotiable is the need for parents to give their children the message that school and learning are important and that we, as parents, care about what happens at school and care about what our children are learning.
 We need to give that message to our children and to their school(s).